Silvestre08/AspNet/WebApi/WebApiFundamentals/CityInfo/README.md

    1. 401: Unauthorized.
 No Authentication
    1. 403: Forbidden.
 Authentication succeded but authorization did not.
    1. 404: requested resource
    1. 409: conflict.
-This is meant for scenarios where concurrency issues happen (two parallel requests updating the same resource at the same time).
+This is meant for concurrwncy scenarios (two parallel requests updating the same resource at the same time).
-1. Level 500: server mistakes
+1. Level 500: server mistakes and exceptions

-Asp.net core has a few helper methods to allow us to return responses with the proper error codoes in case of errors or successfull responses.
+Asp.net core has a few helper methods to allow us to return responses with proper error codes in case of errors or successfull responses.
 Responses are returned as _ActionResults_ or _ActionResults<T>_.
 But what to do with child resources?

-In our example, we have points of interest that are dependent on the city objects: there is not a point of interest without a city.
+In our example, we have points of interest that are dependent on city objects: there is not a point of interest without a city.
 Notice the route of the point of interest controller.
 Because it makes no sense to have a point of interest without a city, the points of interest controller reflects that on its URL.
 The base route of the controller itself is already reflecting that by asking for a city id.